proge-software/uninapoli-csml/03.cognitive-services/demos/README.md

-# Why So Serious Bot
+# Cognitive Services Demos with Telegram Bots

 It is a simple set of toy-bot organized in a monorepo for Telegram written in Go that makes use of Azure Cognitive Services.